aproxis/VideoCutter/memory-bank/activeContext.md

 ## Recent Insights

 1.  **GUI Reorganization Benefits**:
 - The new tab structure ("Main Settings", "Subtitles", "Advanced Effects") provides a clearer separation of concerns.
 - Grouping related settings (e.g., all subtitle-specific options under the "Subtitles" tab, and visual effects under "Advanced Effects") improves navigability and reduces clutter in each tab.
 - This reorganization is expected to make the GUI more intuitive for users.
+- The addition of dedicated controls for title video chromakey and title background further enhances user control and customization.
+- The new overlay directory structure and GUI dropdowns provide more organized and flexible management of visual effects.
+- Added an "Enable" checkbox for the Effect Overlay, allowing users to easily toggle its application and manage associated settings.
+- Implemented GUI control disabling (greying out) for Watermark, Subscribe Overlay, and Title Overlay sections based on their respective "Enable" checkboxes, ensuring all relevant widgets are correctly enabled/disabled, improving usability and clarity.

 2. **Layer Management Importance**
    - Proper layer ordering is critical for subtitle appearance